Brian Keane: 2020s

 In 2020, Keane helped make a film about his long-time friend and accomplished guitarist Charlie Karp.
 The documentary features a concert he produced in Charlie's honor, and is called Charlie and Us: The Charlie Karp Story.
 Keane also scored a critically hailed two-hour PBS special documentary by film maker Gretchen Sorin, working with Ric Burns, called Driving While Black.
 The film aired about the same time that Oliver Sacks: His Own Life was released, due to the Coronavirus delay, and both soundtracks were released by Valley Entertainment.
 In 2021, Brian was inducted into the New England Music Hall of Fame.
-In the same year, he scored a 3-hour documentary, Dante Alighieri and his Divine Comedy, for Italian broadcast, produced by Steeplechase Films.
+In the same year, he scored a 3-hour documentary, Dante Alighieri and his Divine Comedy, for Italian broadcast, produced by Steeplechase Films, which was updated in 2024 to a 4-hour, two-part film for American broadcast, with a companion double CD soundtrack on Valley Entertainment.
+In 2022, Brian teamed up with old friend Roger Ball, original founder of the Average White Band, to score a sports documentary called “Yankees/Dogers: An Uncivil War” for Endeavor and ESPN, and in 2023 Brian scored the award-winning theatrical documentary “Here Lived” for director Jane Wells, as well as the seven-part series “Southern Hoops”, a history of SEC basketball, for Fritz Mitchell and ESPN.

+Brian eased out of the COVID pause in the summer of 2021 by producing a record for a childhood friend, who had played baseball on a team Brian had managed, and later became the CEO of a Fortune 500 company, George Barrett (older brother of cellist Daniel Barrett, who had played on multiple soundtracks for Brian).
+The record was called “Not Alone”, and was followed with a second record in 2025 (also with Brian) called “Rearrange Things”.
+Brian also produced two modern classical records featuring cellist Daniel Barrett in 2021 and 2025, playing music by the French composer Dominique Lemaitre.